Proposals for Panels, Mini-Panels, and Study Groups

 - Insufficient data and/or statistical analyses.

-All poster abstract submissions are reviewed by the Program Committee.
-Notifications of acceptance or otherwise will be emailed to the presenter in early October 2018.
+Notifications: All poster abstract submissions are reviewed by the Program Committee.
+Notifications of acceptance or otherwise will be emailed to the presenter in late September / early October.

 If you are not a member of ACNP, please review the Annual Meeting FAQs for additional information.

 Any press release or public promotion by a presenter, the presenter’s employer, or any other outside person or entity about a presentation scheduled for the ACNP Annual Meeting must be embargoed (not released) until the time and date of the presentation.
 Additionally, ACNP should not be mentioned or referenced regarding the data or presentation until the first date of the Annual Meeting.
 If referenced at that point, it should be clear that the release/posting is not sanctioned by ACNP.
 This includes any detail of the abstract and the data from the presentation.

 All materials submitted for presentation at the Annual Meeting will be published in Neuropsychopharmacology and should be original and not previously published.
 Following publication authors may reuse their work with the sole requirements of full citation and link to the original publication online.

 February is Co-Occurring: Mental Health & Chronic Illness Month. 📆

 Very few people go through life without any chronic health challenges.
 Cancer, heart disease, chronic pain, diabetes, mental illnesses, and more touch every family at some point. - Mental Health America

 Throwback Thursday!
 2023 ACNP Annual Meeting: Dr. Joel Kleinman and Dr. Dean Wong.